dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 *Think about it this way*: Without private registration, any girl in a miniskirt from the club is just keystrokes from your phone number.
 Now once she has your contact information, there's no way she's giving you her own number, because she already has yours.
 There's nothing left for you to exchange. *Totally plausible*.

 Anyway, registrants can hide behind a proxy organization using private registration.
-So a whois search shows the proxy organization's information instead of the true registrant's.
+So a whois search shows the proxy's information instead of the true registrant's.

 ### Breakdown of costs with private registration